-The Unofficial Rules of Grooming and Horse Ownership
+The Unofficial Rules of Horse Grooming and Horse Ownership

--If you have plans after working at the barn, you will also have a reason to stay late at work.
+- If you have plans after work to be at the barn, you will also have a reason to stay late at work.

 What does your horse do to prove you wrong?